 First of all, you need to narrow things down.
 You can’t write for everyone in order to attract all age and demographic groups and rank for all possible keywords.
 It’s obviously impossible and also unnecessary if you’re running a company blog.

 You need to write about things that will attract your target audience and create content that they will find interesting.
 Go for industry-related topics because they will bring in visitors that could eventually become your customers.
-In highly competitive industries, it’s advisable that you concentrate on very specific issues that haven’t been already intensively covered but that are still frequently searched and that may be of interest to your target audience.
+In highly competitive industries, it’s advisable that you concentrate on very specific issues.
+The best topics have not been already intensively covered but are still frequently searched for.
 This can give you some initial visibility and something to build on.

 Of course, you’ll need to get to know your potential audience before coming up with content ideas and a broader content strategy.
 It’s key that you address their concerns and answer their questions with relevant, thoroughly-researched articles written by knowledgeable, experienced writers.
-If they come across your website, realize they haven’t found what they were looking for, and leave right away, it will ruin some very important ranking metrics for you and make things even worse.
+Remember, they could come across your website, realize they haven’t found what they were looking for, and leave right away.
+This would ruin some very important ranking metrics for you and make things even worse.

 2. Conduct Keyword Research

 In order to better understand your prospective audience and their needs, it’s important to conduct meticulous keyword research and find out what they search for and what sort of searches can bring them to your blog.

 Keyword research and optimization is a demanding process that requires dedication, but the results can be very rewarding.
 You’re not only going to get inspiration for new content ideas, but you’ll also get insights into the exact phrasing you should use to maximize your SEO efforts.